Marine & Freshwater Aquaculture

 Aerial surveys: The Manatee Research Program has a long history of conducting low-level aerial surveys to count manatees and other wildlife.
-Our current staff has a combined 50+ years of aerial survey experience, having conducted aerial projects over many of Florida’s waterways, as well as parts of the Caribbean and Mexico.
+Our current staff has a combined 20+ years of aerial survey experience, having conducted aerial projects over many of Florida’swaterways.
 The use of GIS is central in maintaining our sighting databases, analyzing survey data, and producing cartagraphic documentation of manatee distribution, habitat use patterns, trends in counts.

-Surveys around Florida Power & Light Company power plants have been done for almost four decades by current MRP staff.
-Counts have exceeded 2,500 manatees on a single survey day of several plant locations, and for Cape Canaveral Next Generation Energy Center discharge and nearby waters in Brevard County, single day counts have approached 2,000 manatees on several occasions.
+Surveys around Florida Power & Light Company power plants have been done for almost four decades by former and current MRP staff.
+Counts have exceeded 2,500 manatees on a single survey day of several plant locations, and for Cape Canaveral Next Generation Energy Center discharge and nearby waters in Brevard County, single day counts have approached 2,000+ manatees on several occasions.

 Sarasota County surveys have been done for well over 30 years.
 The surveys have shown year-round habitat use patterns and trends in abundance of manatees.
 The surveys also highlight locations where human activities and manatee habitat use might be in some conflict, thereby providing information to inform proactive management decisions.